 At his blog Archivalia Klaus Graf alerts to the online version of the study by Sonja Dünnebeil at Prosopographica Burgundica, a site with a digital library for the history of the Burgundian court, a database on the personnel of this court as indicated in the ordonnances d’hôtel, and also a database on Burgundian heralds.
 Graf points to a very recent study by Torsten Hiltmann, Spätmittelalterliche Heroldskompendien.
 Referenzen adliger Wissenschaft im Zeitalter gesellschaftlichen Wandels (Munich 2011).
 Hiltmann has built Prosopographica Burgundica, an initiative of Werner Paravacini and the Deutsches Historisches Institut in Paris.
 If you want to look at websites about medieval heraldry you will find the selection and comments at the relevant pages of the Virtual Library Historische Hilfswissenschaften in Munich most useful.
 This Virtual Library for the historical auxiliary sciences – in German or English – is a classic website for medievalists.
 Since July 2012 you can search the Verzeichnis of Dolezalek and Van de Wouw online at the website of the Max-Planck-Institut für europäische Rechtsgeschichte in Frankfurt am Main.

-A final addition: news about research medieval heraldry can be conveniently found at the Heraldica Nova blog maintained by Torsten Hiltmann (Münster), with an overview of digitized armorials.
+A final addition: news about research on medieval heraldry can be conveniently found at the Heraldica Nova blog maintained by Torsten Hiltmann (Münster), with an overview of digitized armorials.
 For an overview of medieval armorials and available editions you should visit the website of Steen Clemmensen.

 1. Osvaldo Cavallar and Julius Kirshner, ‘”Ne ultra scarpas”.
 Un cultore d’araldica fuorilegge”, Ius Commune 27 (2001) 297-311 – this review of the edition by Mario Cignoni (Florence 1998) is available online.